 Empowering researchers, fostering collaborations, and driving impactful health solutions across Rwanda and beyond.
-Whether you're showcasing health research in Rwanda or getting involved in initiatives, send an email to Join the Team | Learn More | Become a Partner.
+Whether you're showcasing health research in Rwanda or getting involved in initiatives, send an email to:

 About the Network